cloudflare/cloudflare-docs/content/api/how-to/make-api-calls.md

 ## Using Cloudflare’s APIs
 Every Cloudflare API element is fixed to a version number.
 The latest version is Version 4.
 The stable base URL for all Version 4 HTTPS endpoints is: https://api.cloudflare.com/client/v4/

-For specific guidance on making API calls, see the following:
+For specific guidance on making API calls, refer to the following resources:

-*   The specific [Developer Docs section](/) for how to guides.
+*   The product's specific [Developer Docs section](/) for how to guides.
 *   [API schema docs](https://api.cloudflare.com) for request and response payloads for each endpoint.
 *   If you are using [golang](https://github.com/cloudflare/cloudflare-go) or [Hashicorp's Terraform](https://github.com/cloudflare/terraform-provider-cloudflare), leverage our 1st party libraries to integrate with Cloudflare's API.